-It might seem like fancy wording, but Predict's latest algorithm is based on best-in-class neuroscience and machine learning work.
+It might seem like fancy wording, but Neurons' latest algorithm is based on best-in-class neuroscience and machine learning work.
 Here, we show exactly how we have gone about making the new model.
 This primer works like a simplified explanation of our technical paper.

 Two powers combined